the-events-calendar/the-events-calendar/readme.txt

 = [6.2.8.2] 2023-12-04 =

 * Fix - Ensure correct access rights to JSON-LD data depending on the user role.
 [TEC-4995]
+* Language - 0 new strings added, 130 updated, 0 fuzzied, and 5 obsoleted

 = [6.2.8.1] 2023-11-20 =